 Getting the Best Results when Using a Jenn-Air Dishwasher

-- To save water, energy and time, do not rinse dishes before putting them into the dishwasher.
+- Do not rinse dishes before putting them into the dishwasher to save water, energy, and time.

-- Use a low-energy, quick or short cycle whenever possible.
+- Use a low-energy, quick, or short cycle.
 These cycles use less hot water and energy than a normal cycle.

 - Use a delay feature (available on some models) to run your dishwasher during off-peak hours.
 Local utilities recommend avoiding heavy usage of energy at certain times of day.